Who Are the Ten Lost Tribes?

 The theory of the ten lost tribes

 The theory supposes that when the Assyrians captured the Northern Kingdom of Israel in 722 B.C., ten of the twelve tribes were carried off into exile, where their identity was totally obliterated.
 The theory, however, ignores many other biblical facts.
 Assyria did invade and capture some of the residents of the Northern Kingdom, but not all of them.
 By that time, many people from all of the tribes had moved into the Southern Kingdom.
-In II Chronicles 11:14-17 we read that after the civil war that split Israel into two parts:
+In (II Chronicles 11:1–17 NKJV) we read that after the civil war that split Israel into two parts:

-…the Levites left their suburban lands and their possession, and came to Judah and Jerusalem; for Jeroboam and his sons had cast them off from executing the priest’s office unto the Lord;…And after them, out of all the tribes of Israel, such as set their hearts to seek the LORD God of Israel came to Jerusalem, to sacrifice unto the LORD God of their fathers.
-So they strengthened the kingdom of Judah, and made Rehoboam, the son of Solomon, strong.…
+The Levites left their suburban lands and their possession, and came to Judah and Jerusalem; for Jeroboam and his sons had cast them off from executing the priest’s office unto the Lord; …And after them, out of all the tribes of Israel, such as set their hearts to seek the LORD God of Israel came to Jerusalem, to sacrifice unto the LORD God of their fathers.
+So they strengthened the kingdom of Judah, and made Rehoboam, the son of Solomon, strong.

 All twelve tribes